danskernesdigitalebibliotek/dpl-docs/docs/General/vendor-updates.md

 - **Schedule**: Vendors should be checked weekly at night between sunday and monday.
 This ensures updates occur frequently and on a regular basis across all projetcs.
-- **Limit**: Open pull requests should be limited to 10 to avoid cluttering the list of pull requests.
+- **Limit**: By default we do not limit the number of pull requests.
+For some projects creating many pull requests risk affecting other resources.
+  This may warrant a limit on pull requests and/or additional grouping.
 - **Groups**
   - In general keep groups to a minimum.
 This avoids creating pull requests which cannot be merged directly due to a single vendor causing status